 - When his mother finally confronts him about his self-experimentation, he agrees to talk to her about it before doing any more to reassure her, conveniently leaving out the fact that he's already installed everything he's wanted to already.

-- Mix-and-Match Weapon: At Mashi's behest, Izuku develops a "gunstaff", or a Simple Staff with functional blasters (that shoot bursts of compressed air and pyrotechnics) at either end.
+- Mix-and-Match Weapon: At Mashi's behest, Izuku develops a "gunstaff", or a staff with functional blasters (that shoot bursts of compressed air and pyrotechnics) at either end.
 These blasts are powerful enough to damage a new polymer Izuku designed more than Katsuki's explosions could and required Mashi to wear a vest and helmet to protect herself.

 - Never Recycle a Building: By Chapter 10, Mashi's connections led her to point out a decayed and abandoned two-story building for her, Izuku, and Katsuki to use as their "clubhouse".
 She justifies it by pointing out that it's in an inconvenient location and that it would cost too much money to knock it down or renovate it.
 Katsuki and Izuku point out that this is technically trespassing, even if it's a condemned building, but Mashi brushes this off by expecting Izuku to come up with a cloaking device.
 Even a full year later, they've still managed to get away with running around in it and are busy renovating it in their free time (though robots built by Izuku do most of the work, often while they're away).
 It becomes moot when Izuku ends up buying the building.